jpatillo/garage/README.md

 - /bin - Files used to execute the module.
 - /build - Files created during the build process
 - /include - Header files (.h)
-- /source - Source files (.cpp)
+- /source - Source files (.c)

 ## External Code

-Config file code from https://github.com/benhoyt/inih.
-Consists of ini.h and ini.c
+Config file code from <https://github.com/benhoyt/inih.> Consists of ini.h and ini.c

-## Notes
+## MQTT

+The mosquitto broker and client libraries are being used in the project.
+The IoT devices are currently running single threaded.

+Subscribes to:

+- garage/temperature
+- garage/humidity
+- garage/door

+Publishes to:

+-

 For my future sanity: